Rose-Rocketry/rose-flight-computer/README.md

 This project is intended to be uploaded to STM32 boards via SWD.
 Currently two debugger devices have been tested: clone STLink debuggers and FreeDAP via RasPi Pico.
-There is unfortunately no way to exempt individual parameters from the configuration file (that I know of) so you'll probably need to change `platformio.ini` for your particular setup:
+There is unfortunately no way to exempt individual parameters from the configuration file from version control(that I know of) so you'll probably need to change `platformio.ini` for your particular setup:
 * For STLink (genuine or clones), use the following lines:
 ```
 debug_tool = stlink